Ruitulyu/KAS-Analyzer/index.md

 -a [adapter types]: adapter sequence to be trimmed. e.g. illumina, nextera or small_rna.
 Hint: most of the NGS data used Illumina adapter.
 If not specified explicitly.
 KAS-pipe2 trim will auto-detect.

 -t [threads]: number of threads to be used for trimming.
-Default: 1.
+DEFAULT: 1.

 -f: instruct 'KAS-pipe2 trim' to check quality control before trimming.
-Default: off.
+DEFAULT: off.

 -q [quality]: trim low-quality ends from reads in addition to adapter removal.
 Default Phred score(ASCII+33): 20.

 -l [length]: discard reads that became shorter than length INT bp because of either quality or adapter trimming.
-Default: 30.
+DEFAULT: 30.

 -1 [read1]: please input single-end KAS-seq raw fastq file or read 1 of paired-end KAS-seq raw fastq files.
 REQUIRED.